-(4) If a coal mine is abandoned, the person who was the coal mine operator for the mine immediately before the abandonment must, within 14 days after the abandonment, give the chief inspector plans showing the extent of mining undertaken at the mine.12
+(4) If a coal mine is abandoned, the person who was the coal mine operator for the mine immediately before the abandonment must, within 14 days after the abandonment, give the chief inspector plans showing the extent of mining undertaken at the mine.

-(5) A site senior executive of a mine must, as soon as reasonably practicable, provide information mentioned in subsection (1)(c) or (d) to the site senior executive of an adjoining mine-

-- (a) if asked by the site senior executive of the adjoining mine; or - (b) if the information is relevant to the safety of the adjoining mine.
+- (5) A site senior executive of a mine must, as soon as reasonably practicable, provide information mentioned in subsection (1)(c) or (d) to the site senior executive of an adjoining mine- - (a) if asked by the site senior executive of the adjoining mine; or - (b) if the information is relevant to the safety of the adjoining mine.

-(6) The accuracy of the plans mentioned in this section must be certified by a person competent in mining surveying.
+(6) The accuracy of the plans mentioned in this section must be certified by-

-12 The plans given to the chief inspector form part of the records under section 280 (Chief executive to keep records).
+The plans given to the chief inspector form part of the records under section 280 (Chief executive to keep records).